idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 If, however, Lazarus is DiLoved (and thus apparently has to be the -- or an -- author of John), it's weird that he's named in one place (and even one that would put him in a highly honored position as friends with Jesus and resurrected early by him), not in so many others, and that he does seem to have a problem with mentioning John by name anywhere.

+I'm also not convinced Lazarus is only in John.

+Luke also has Jesus using a name for a person in a parable, which is very odd for Jesus (and Luke, and any of the gospels), and it's also about someone who dies, and there's even someone who wants him to come back to life.

+I see three likely explanations.

+Jesus may have been alluding to Lazarus' resurrection.

+Regardless of whether the parable came first, or the raising of Lazarus, this works.
+In the one case, a prophetic hint, in the other, people would see it as alluding to the themes of what he demonstrated with Lazarus and making it more memorable (and that value would also work later with the prophetic case).

+That's two of the main options.

+The third is that Jesus is passing on a true story about Lazarus.

+He may have done this at times in some of his parables.
+After all, he's omniscient; he can easily use true stories in his metaphors, seeing how something that he saw as happening that fits common events that people will be familiar with, for example, related to the thing he's teaching.

+This one seems a bit unlikely due to the Lazarus in the parable seemingly having been poor and afflicted all the way to death.

+It doesn't necessarily mean that; perhaps Lazarus as a leper was cut off from his family's wealth and restored if Jesus healed him, and Jesus is just skipping over those details irrelevant to the parable.

+In any case, I think it's most likely that one of these is the case, I just have no idea which one.

+Also, John may have outlived Lazarus (the second time), and been more free to use his name more openly when he wrote his gospel than the other three.

 ## That Guy Named John

 I also covered in the long article that the author of John refers to Bap as simply John more than others, according to JPH.

 This makes sense if the author is also named John, and is accustomed to thinking of other people named John as simply John, not needing to clarify that it isn't himself as much as others would.

 I also noticed that he refers to Peter's father's name, John.
 In the long article I thought that was unique to the gospel of John due to a word search turning up no other results, though I noticed weirdly that WEBP translates it Jonah even though the word is the same as John.

-After writing that article I noticed that Matthew does have it, but fused as one word with the Aramaic "son of" bar at the front, when Jesus responds to Peter's confession of faith.
+After writing that article I noticed that Matthew does have it, but fused as one word with the Aramaic "son of" bar at the front, when Jesus responds to Peter's confession of faith, as "baryona" (Barjona; Bar Jona).
+This might be where WEBP got the idea that it's Jonah.
+But from what I found, it does look like in Hebrew Jonah and John are essentially the same thing.

 Still, this only reduces the weight of the evidence; it remains so that John (gospel) has cases of emphasis on the name of Peter's father, which happens to be John.

 Also, this is Jesus' statement (paraphrase of it most likely), and so is the one in John 21 (well, the three).
 So it seems like Jesus was the one saying it, but it still seems like John made sure to include it possibly because he notices when people are named John.

 ## NonliterALL

+This was about Jesus and narrators saying that "all" the disciples scattered, yet the unnamed disciple who Caiaphas knew (or a servant of his may have known, etc. -- see section on embedding in the longer article) didn't scatter, so it's argued, so must not be a disciple.

+This argument has immediate problems in that Peter is also a disciple (though he shortly denies it), and that obviously the "disciple" whom Jesus loved is a disciple.

+I find the former is a serious problem for Laz=DiLoved, the latter is questionable, but admittedly the word can be used in multiple senses.

+But then, Lazarus could also be among those told that all of them would scatter, or among all disciples said to have scattered, and presumably would be if he was this unnamed disciple since we're told this one was with Peter.

+That aside, let's grant that "disciples scattered" can be a smaller group than disciples in general, and ignore the Peter problem.
+And I granted and cited in the long article that "disciple" can indeed have as wide a meaning as any Christian.

+On those premises, they could argue that "all" has to be a literal all (of the type of disciple that doesn't include Lazarus), or that if it doesn't we have a problem as you wouldn't be able to tell when all wasn't literal.

-I covered in detail in the long article also about how to know when "all" (or synonyms) is (most likely) literal versus when it's at least somewhat likely to be what we would call hyperbole.
+I covered in detail in the long article about how to know when "all" (or synonyms) is (most likely) literal versus when it's at least somewhat likely to be what we would call hyperbole.

 Basically a single use is likely hyperbole, just cluing the reader in that a large majority / group / percentage is involved.